We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 The benefits of using anti-slip adhesive treads in your shower are obvious.

-They improve traction, they’re very easy to install (just stick them to the dry floor), they’re inexpensive, and, from a design standpoint, they’re barely noticeable.
+They improve traction, they’re easy to install (stick them to the dry floor), inexpensive, and they’re barely noticeable.

 In my opinion, the best part is that you don’t need to remove them and dedicate additional time to clean them every few weeks since they’re attached to the floor.